oktadev/okta-blog/_source/_posts/2022-01-26-webassembly-on-kubernetes-with-rust.md

 # So, are we ready to replace containers with WebAssembly?

-WebAssembly on Kubernetes is still not production-ready as a lot of the supporting ecosystem is still experimental, and WASI itself is still maturing.
-[Networking is still not stable](https://radu-matei.com/blog/towards-sockets-networking-wasi/) and the library ecosystem is only just coming along.
+WebAssembly on Kubernetes is not yet production-ready as a lot of the supporting ecosystem is still experimental, and WASI itself is still maturing.
+[Networking is not yet stable](https://radu-matei.com/blog/towards-sockets-networking-wasi/) and the library ecosystem is only just coming along.
 Krustlet is also still in beta, and there is no straightforward way to run networking workloads, especially servers on it.
-[WasmEdge](https://wasmedge.org/) is another more mature solution for networking workloads, but it's much more involved to setup and run than Krustlet on Kubernetes.
+[WasmEdge](https://wasmedge.org/) is a more mature alternative solution for networking workloads, but it's much more involved to set up and run than Krustlet on Kubernetes.
 [WasmCloud](https://wasmcloud.dev/) is another project to keep an eye on.
-So, for the time being, Krustlet is suitable for running workloads for Jobs and use cases involving cluster monitoring and so on, and these are areas you could use the extra performance anyway.
+So, for the time being, Krustlet is suitable for running workloads for jobs and use cases involving cluster monitoring and so on.
+These are areas where you could use the extra performance anyway.

-So while Wasm on Kubernetes is exciting and containerless on Kubernetes is definitely on the horizon.
-Currently, containerized applications are still the way for production use, especially for networking workloads like microservices and web applications.
-But given how fast the ecosystem is evolving, especially in the Rust + Wasm + WASI space, soon we will be able to use Wasm workloads on Kubernetes for production.
+So, while Wasm on Kubernetes is exciting, and containerless on Kubernetes is definitely on the horizon.  containerized applications are still the way to go for production use.
+This is especially true for networking workloads like microservices and web applications.
+But, given how fast the ecosystem is evolving, especially in the Rust + Wasm + WASI space, soon I expect we will be able to use Wasm workloads on Kubernetes for production.

 # Learn more about Kubernetes and WebAssembly